 - Experience in completing an assessment tool, for example, outcome stars or Early help assessments.

-- An understanding and knowledge of child development and attachment.
+- An understanding and knowledge of child attachment.

-- Prior experience of communicating effectively with children and families, external agencies and other relevant professionals.
+- Prior experience of communicating effectively with families, external agencies and other relevant professionals.

 - Ability to update a case tracker system.